How Are 2023 GS Pay Scales with Locality Calculated?Pay & Benefits

 The White House announced their proposal for a 4.1% average increase in Federal wages, along with a 0.5% increase for locality pay, for a 4.6% total average increase.
 This is the largest pay raise for Federal employees in 20 years.
-Unless Congress enacts a different pay scheme, President Biden’s plan will take effect January 1, 2023.
+President Biden signed an executive order on Friday, December 23, 2022, making the pay raise official.
+This plan will take effect January 1, 2023.

 Additionally, the Federal Salary Council also recommended a list of new locality pay areas and adjusments.
 These changes would impact nearly 30,000 federal employees:

 - Establish Fresno, California and Spoken, Washington as new locality pay areas

 - Add new pay locality areas for Reno, Nevada and Rochester, New York

 - Expand the Richmond (VA), Boston, Detroit, and Seattle localities